What Is Cellular Manufacturing?

-Cellular manufacturing is a method of process improvement and as such, it is an important part of the lean philosophy.
-It consists of reorganizing your shop floor in a way that would accommodate the greatest efficiency.
+Cellular manufacturing is a production organization method that consists of arranging the shop floor in a way that would accommodate the greatest efficiency.
+Here are its basic premises, benefits, and disadvantages.

 What is cellular manufacturing?